-Product visualization has transformed the way consumers interact with furniture pieces when shopping.
-For many, it has now become a capability they expect to use as standard.
-In a survey by Deloitte, 76% of people said they see it as a tool they want to use in their everyday lives.
-By enabling customers to explore furniture pieces in lifelike 3D, from every angle, and even see them in their own homes, furniture product visualization provides retailers a powerful way to tackle purchase hesitation and boost customer confidence.
+3D product visualization has transformed the way consumers interact with furniture when shopping.
+For many, it has now become a capability they expect as standard: Deloitte research finds 76% of people want to use visualization tools in their everyday lives.
+By enabling customers to explore furniture pieces in lifelike 3D, from every angle, and even see them in their own homes with AR, furniture product visualization provides retailers a powerful way to tackle purchase hesitation and boost customer confidence – and is a core component of AR in furniture ecommerce strategies.

 “We find that AR usage in online settings dramatically affects customer engagement, customer behavior, and sales.”